themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 }
 ```

-Useful detections include:

-- many denied object accesses from the same user
-- sequential object ID access
-- cross-tenant access attempts
-- sudden spikes in 403 responses
-- admins accessing unusual customer objects
-- services calling APIs outside expected patterns
-- break-glass access without a ticket or approval record
+Useful detections include many denied object accesses from the same user, sequential object ID access, cross-tenant access attempts, sudden spikes in 403 responses, admins accessing unusual customer objects, services calling APIs outside expected patterns, and break-glass access without a ticket or approval record.

 This is where WAAP, application logs, SIEM, and service telemetry should work together.
 Application authorization logs explain the decision.
 WAAP and API security tools provide request pattern visibility.
 SIEM correlation can connect those events to account risk, device risk, service behavior, and incident response workflows.
 Detection does not replace prevention.
 It tells you when prevention is being tested.

 ## Do not stop at BOLA

 BOLA is about access to an object.
 Broken Object Property Level Authorization, or BOPLA, is about access to fields inside the object.
 OWASP separates [Broken Object Property Level Authorization as API3:2023](https://owasp.org/API-Security/editions/2023/en/0xa3-broken-object-property-level-authorization/).
 This category combines the older themes of excessive data exposure and mass assignment around one root cause: missing or improper authorization at the object property level.

-A user may be allowed to read a user object without being allowed to see every field on it.
+A user may be allowed to read a user object without being allowed to see every field on it:

 ```json
 {